pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 | `VstIntPtr` | returned by `effect->dispatcher`; used as 4th arg to `effect->dispatcher` |
 |             |                                                                           |

+### sidenote
+I only discovered *MrsWatson* after reverse engineering a significant portion for the API.
+You will notice that when reading on the discovery of `VstSpeakerProperties` and `VstMidiEvent`.

 ## conclusion
 with the changes in place, we can now compile JUCE's AudioPluginProcessor (and *MrsWatson*) it's still a long way to make it actually work...